TwoStoryRobot/bcdevex-codechallenge2/README.md

 Use Case #1 (Ascending Order)

-Given that I am signed-in to the application as a user or as an administrator And I have selected a field in the Registered Users List When I click on the UI control that allows the field to be sorted in ascending order Then the users in the list are displayed in ascending order
+Given that I am signed-in to the application as a user or as an administrator<br/>
+And I have selected a field in the Registered Users List<br/>
+When I click on the UI control that allows the field to be sorted in ascending order<br/>
+Then the users in the list are displayed in ascending order<br/>

 Use Case #2 (Descending Order)

-Given that I am signed-in to the application as a user or as an administrator And I have selected a field in the Registered Users List And I have previously sorted that field in ascending order When I click on the “Sort” UI control
+Given that I am signed-in to the application as a user or as an administrator<br/>
+And I have selected a field in the Registered Users List<br/>
+And I have previously sorted that field in ascending order<br/>
+When I click on the “Sort” UI control<br/>
-Then the users in the list are displayed in descending order
+Then the users in the list are displayed in descending order<br/>

 Implementation Notes:
 The sort operation shall apply only to fields with text content.